Written By: Sahil

 Habitat

-The Osprey are one of the most widely distributed birds and is found all over the world.
+The Osprey is one of the most widely distributed birds and is found all over the world.
 It is found on all continents except Antarctica, although in some parts of the world it occurs as a non-breeding migrant. breeding throughout much of North America, Northern Europe and Asia and around the coast of Australia.
 They are usually found near water bodies, with adequate food supply.

 Diet